configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 | Joe  | 32 >= 10 <br/>-> **OFF**                       | 12 >= 10 <br/>-> **OFF**                        |

 :::info
-Despite both feature flags being set to 10% ON / 90% OFF, Jane is only enabled for the `isTwitterSharingEnabled` feature flag.
-Because Jane and Joe have different identifiers, they're assigned different numbers, which determines their eligibility for each feature flag.
+Despite both feature flags being set to 10% ON / 90% OFF, the `isTwitterSharingEnabled` feature flag is only enabled for Jane.
+Because Jane and Joe have different identifiers, they're assigned different numbers, which determines their eligibility for each feature.
 :::

 3. **Increasing `isTwitterSharingEnabled` to 40% ON / 60% OFF**